AarushSharmaa/Translator-App/README.md

-# Groot Translator App
+# Pirate Translator App

 ## About Groot :

-- Groot is a fictional character appearing in American comic books published by Marvel Comics

 ## Functionality
-- Type here whatever you want and this web app will convert it to Groot's language
+- Type here whatever you want and this web app will convert it to Pirate's language
 - This web app communicates with a server using API calls
 - Built using HTML, CSS and Javascript